habpygo/zero-value-msg.client.go/README.md

     fmt.Printf("Send to the Tangle.
 TransactionId: %v\n", id) }
 ```
-After sending, you find your transaction here https://thetangle.org giving the TransactionId
+After sending, you find your transaction here https://testnet.thetangle.org/ giving the TransactionId

-If you want to transfer value aswell (here 100 IOTA) call the send method like this: ```Send("the receiving address", 100, "your stringified message", c)```.

 #### Read data from the IOTA tangle
 Reading all transaction received by a certain adress: